-A Joint Application is one where you and another person, for example your spouse, would apply for a car finance agreement.
+A joint application is one where you and another person, for example your spouse, would apply for a car finance agreement together, using both of your personal details in support of your application.
 Sometimes when applying for car finance it may increase your chances of being approved by making a joint application, especially if you have a history of poor credit and your joint applicant does not.
 Please note that not all lenders will accept joint applications.

 Sometimes when an individual cannot qualify for credit on their own merit, they might consider completing a joint application which may increase their chances of being accepted by a lender.
 Couples also often want to apply for a joint application so that both can use the car without risk.